+5.1.
 All Lebon employees are obliged to report actual, perceived or potential conflicts of interest.
-The failure of employees to notify Compliance officer of the potential conflict of interest may result in disciplinary action being taken against the affected individual/s.
+The failure of employees to notify the Compliance officer of the potential conflict of interest may result in disciplinary action being taken against the affected individual/s.

-1.5 IDENTIFICATION OF CONFLICTS OF INTEREST
+6. Identification of Conflict of Interests

-A conflict of interest is a situation in which the interests of Lebon or of its associates, in the exercise of its activities, and the interests of its clients, are directly or indirectly in competition, and which could significantly prejudice the client's interests.

-A conflict of interest exists if an employee is in a position to make or influence a decision about whether and how to proceed with a proposed transaction, and has an affiliation with any other party to the transaction.
-An apparent conflict is one that a member of the public might reasonably believe might cause that employee's decision to be tainted by self-interest.

-In determining whether there is an actual or potential conflict of interest, we must consider whether the conflict may influence the objective performance of our obligations or prevent us rendering an unbiased and fair financial service to the client, taking into account whether Lebon or a Representative, associate or employee -

-- Is likely to make a financial gain, or avoid a financial loss, at the expense of the client; - Has an interest in the outcome of a service provided to the client or of a transaction carried out on behalf of the client, which is distinct from the client's interest in that outcome;

-- Has a financial or other incentive to favour the interest of another client, group of clients or any other third party over the interests of the client; - Receives or will receive from a person other than the client, an inducement in relation to a service provided to the client in the form of money, goods or services, other than the legislated commission or reasonable fee for that service;
+- 6.1.
+A conflict of interest is a situation in which the interests of Lebon or of its associates, in the exercise of its activities, and the interests of its clients, are directly or indirectly in competition, and which could significantly prejudice the client's interests. - 6.2.
+A conflict of interest exists if an employee can make or influence a decision about whether and how to proceed with a proposed transaction and has an affiliation with any other party to the transaction.
+An apparent conflict is one that a member of the public might reasonably believe might cause that employee's decision to be tainted by self-interest. - 6.3.
+In determining whether there is an actual or potential conflict of interest, we must consider whether the conflict may influence the objective performance of our obligations or prevent us rendering an unbiased and fair financial service to the client, considering whether Lebon or a Representative, associate or employee - 6.3.1.
+Is likely to make a financial gain, or avoid a financial loss, at the expense of the client. - 6.3.2.
+Has an interest in the outcome of a service provided to the client or of a transaction carried out on behalf of the client, which is distinct from the client's interest in that outcome. - 6.3.3.
+Has a financial or other incentive to favour the interest of another client, group of clients or any other third party over the interests of the client.

-Possible conflicts of interest would include, inter alia -

-- Any rebate, retrocession or related payment whereby remuneration benefits are paid by product suppliers or Discretionary Financial Services Providers to Lebon; - Personal account dealing/staff trading this is dealt with in terms of our Personal Account dealing policy; - The use of sensitive or privileged information.
+- 6.3.4.
+Receives or will receive from a person other than the client, an inducement in relation to a service provided to the client in the form of money, goods or services, other than the legislated commission or reasonable fee for that service. - 6.3.5.
+Any rebate, retrocession or related payment whereby remuneration benefits are paid by product suppliers or Discretionary Financial Services Providers to Lebon. - 6.3.6.
+Personal account dealing/staff trading this is dealt with in terms of our Personal Account dealing policy. - 6.3.7.
+The use of sensitive or privileged information.